 • Materials: composition, grammage, expected certifications.

-• Manufacturing: type of seams, finishes, linings.
+• Manufacturing: stitch type, finishes, linings.

-• Tests: chlorine/UV resistance, colorfastness, stretch.
+• Tests: chlorine/UV resistance, color fastness, stretch.

 • Lead times: proto, pre-series, production, shipping.